Connecticut's top court bans death penalty in state

 Connecticut last executed an inmate, serial killer Michael Ross, in 2005.
 Eleven men remained on death row as of Thursday for crimes committed prior to the 2012 abolition of the punishment, according to the Death Penalty Information Center.

-“It’s clear that those currently serving on death row will serve the rest of their lives in a Department of Corrections facility with no possibility of ever obtaining freedom,” said Connecticut Governor Dannel Malloy.
+“We will continue to look to the judicial system for additional guidance on this rule,” said Connecticut Governor Dannel Malloy, a Democrat.
+“It’s clear that those currently serving on death row will serve the rest of their live in a Department of Corrections facility with no possibility of ever obtaining freedom.”

-The decision comes weeks after liberal U.S. Supreme Court Justices Stephen Breyer and Ruth Bader Ginsburg wrote that they believe capital punishment as currently practiced in the United States may be unconstitutional.

-Their statement came in a dissenting opinion after the court found in a 5-4 vote that a lethal injection drug used in Oklahoma was not a violation of the constitutional ban on cruel and unusual punishment.

 Thursday’s decision was related to the case of Eduardo Santiago, who was convicted of murdering the romantic rival of an associate in exchange for a snowmobile in 2000 and was sentenced to death.
 The court overturned his sentence in 2012, saying a judge had erred in preventing a jury from hearing some background on the man’s troubled past, which included childhood neglect and sexual abuse.